Duke of Edinburgh Award

 During the last war, St John's College, Oxford, used the cellars of Westonbirt School to store their art treasures in case they should be damaged by enemy action.
 As a mark of appreciation, the College donated a sum of money towards an Essay Prize which was to be awarded annually.

 Originally, a topic was set, then researched by each candidate and finally written out under formal examination conditions.
-Nowadays, however, the subject is decided upon by the girls themselves.
-The girls involved are those in Year 12.
+Nowadays, however, the subject is decided upon by the students themselves.
 The essay must be completed by October half term and be ready for handing in to the selection committee.
-This committee consists of the Headmistress, Mr Mew and Mrs Francis, who represent a broad spectrum of interests and disciplines.
+This committee consists of the Headmistress, Mr Mew and English staff, who represent a broad spectrum of interests and disciplines.

 You can discuss titles with your subject teachers/tutors at the beginning of the Autumn Term and should research topics thoroughly.
-The titles of essays are to be handed to Mrs Francis via tutors by the first Exeat in the Autumn Term, so they can be approved in good time.
+The titles of essays are to be handed in via tutors by the first Exeat in the Autumn Term, so they can be approved in good time.
 If the exact title cannot be given, the general subject area should be indicated.

 GL8 8 QG